BenLDouthwaite/benldouthwaite.github.io/content/blog/code/task-list.md

   - [ ] Auto-remove any completed tasks.
     - [ ] Remove subtasks from a parent task
     - [ ] Don't clear parent task unless all subtasks done.

+## Books

+- [ ] Cracking the coding Interview
+- [ ] Clean code - read years ago, but good to review
+- [ ] Designing data intensive applications
+- [ ] Working effectively with legacy code
+- Find a book for performance testing and improvements.

 ## Technologies